-The same sentiment stands in the workplace.
+The same sentiment stands with diversity in the workplace.
 Malcolm Forbes, the editor of Forbes magazine, once described diversity as “the art of thinking independently together.”
 In this article I will cover the diversity macro trend, the value of diversity on decision making and finally what you can do practically to impact diversity in people related decisions.

 Diversity Macro Trend

 There is a major trend happening right now.
 Our demographics are changing around the United States.
 We are becoming more diverse overall and by 2065, it is projected that whites will comprise less than 46% of the population: